 - Is able to work efficiently and effectively to manage multiple priorities and deadlines

 - Can confidently work as part of a team, with other departments across the organisation and externally with delivery partners and volunteers

 - Has experience of working on their own initiative to achieve individual and team objectives

 - Can write, develop, and deliver lesson plans both face-to-face and virtually, utilising digital technology (including MS Teams)

 - Has a fine attention to detail and can process paperwork in a timely and accurate manner

 We work with young people from every background, so we are passionate about building a diverse workforce that represents the young people we support.
 We therefore welcome applications from everyone who meets the essential criteria for the role.
-If you believe you have the passion and skills to help young people change their lives, then we would love to hear from you.
+If you believe you have the passion and skills to help young people change their lives and enter entrepreneurship, then we would love to hear from you.

 For more information, please go to the job description.
 (This will open in a new window)